CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module INF.4 IT- cabling.md

 #### INF.4.M15 Use of Cabinet Systems (IA)

 To improve the reliability of servers, active and passive network components, these devices should be installed or installed in cabinet systems.
-Cabinet systems are often referred to as a 19-inch rack, server cabinet or power cabinet depending on the application.
+Cabinet systems are often referred to as a 19-inch rack, server cabinet or network cabinet depending on the type of application.

 System cabinets are standardized according to DIN IEC 60297 "Construction methods for electronic equipment" and DIN 41494 "Construction methods for electronic equipment".
 Thus, the installation of any device is possible, as long as they also comply with the standards mentioned.
 Components that comply with the standards mentioned above are often identified by the keyword "19-inch installation".

 Cabinet systems are available in various interior and exterior dimensions.
 Cabinets with a net capacity of 42 height units (HU) are most widespread.
-Depending on whether the cabinet systems are installed in closed distribution halls or in generally accessible areas, they must be equipped with adapted doors, side walls and locks that meet the respective protection requirements.
+Depending on whether the cabinet systems are installed in closed distribution halls or in generally accessible areas, they must be equipped with adapted doors, side walls and closures that meet the respective protection requirements.
 Sockets under the cabinets facilitate the introduction of the required wiring.
 Another advantage of a socket is the additional distance between the room floor and the IT systems.
 In this case, the possible ingress of water due to the increased positioning of the devices does not automatically cause damage to the IT systems.
 In accordance with secured distribution boxes can be dispensed with doors and side walls after checking the environmental conditions.

 The internal structure of the cabinet should absolutely take account of maintenance aspects.
 For example, the fastest possible replacement of assemblies in a patched switching system should be possible without adversely affecting adjacent systems.
 This requires the predictive installation of all components and appropriate management of patch cables.
-It is therefore advantageous if the electrotechnical cabling and the IT cabling can be performed stable and protected.
+It is therefore advantageous if the electrotechnical cabling and the IT cabling can be guided stable and protected.
 Many manufacturers of cabinet systems offer built-in components with which the cabinet-internal cable routing can be adapted to the specific requirements and wishes of the user.
 Overlength of patch cables should be avoided.

 When planning the cabinet assignment, it should be noted that the capacity of the cabinet is usually limited by the heat dissipation of the installed devices and not by the possible installation dimensions.
 There may be problems of heat dissipation if the thermal load of the installed equipment is too large.